Foxes Lair

 Picture

-Tony and Deb Hughes-Owen donated bridge timbers that were placed by the Central South Naturalist Club to create a picnic area.
-In a battle of attrition over several years, 4WD drivers would breach the barriers and trash facilities and I would repair them and cart in tonnes of rocks, logs, soil for landscaping, barrier reinforcements, and stepping stones.
-Images below show a 2016 incident
+Work began in 2016 when Tony and Deb Hughes-Owen donated bridge timbers that were emplaced by the Central South Naturalist Club to create a picnic area, and entry roads on the eastern side were blocked using falling trees.
+This started a battle of attrition which lasted several years.
+4WD drivers breached the barriers and trashed facilities, then I would repair them and cart in tonnes of rocks, logs and soil.
+The tide turned after I had emplaced so many boulders that it was unsafe for 4WD activity (yay!).

 Picture